 You’ll learn all the safety basics like how to breathe through a regulator, how to recover if you lose it and how to blow water out of your mask as well as hand signals to communicate with your guide (who’s using SCUBA).
 You give these drills a few goes on the surface, then when you’re all schooled up the guide weights you so you effortlessly sink down and start the dive.

 The air tank raft floats on the surface along with you and the attached air hose allows you to go down to 3m maximum, which is plenty deep enough to see heaps of coral and marine life on the Great Barrier Reef.
-You can have up to 4 people using one raft, so don’t forget to bring your besties along.
+You can have up to four people using one raft, so don’t forget to bring your besties along.

 Why Would I SNUBA?

 - It’s wayyy cheaper than getting a scuba diving ticket

 - It’s really easy and almost anyone can do it (ages 6 years and up!)

 - You don’t carry around bulky and heavy equipment

 - There’s a guide with you the whole time to do all the worrying

 - There’s more freedom to cruise for longer underwater compared to snorkelling or freediving (the whole session goes for about an hour, with half of that underwater)

 - It’s safer than SCUBA (it’s very highly regulated and you can only do it with a guide)